Heavy industry: Greenhouse gas emissions

 As of 2019, heavy industry emits about 22% of global greenhouse gas emissions: high temperature heat for heavy industry being about 10% of global emissions.
 The steel industry alone was responsible for 7 to 9% of the global carbon dioxide emissions which is inherently related to the main production process via reduction of iron with coal.
 In order to reduce these carbon dioxide emissions, carbon capture and utilization and carbon capture and storage technology is looked at.
-Heavy industry has the advantage to be a point source which is less energy-intensive to apply the latter technologies and results in a cheaper carbon capture compared to direct air capture.
+Heavy industry has the advantage of being a point source which is less energy-intensive to apply the latter technologies and results in a cheaper carbon capture compared to direct air capture.

 Pollution

-Industrial activities such as the improper disposal of radioactive material, burning coal and fossil fuels, and releasing liquid waste into the environment contribute to the pollution of water, air, and wildlife.
-In regards to water pollution, when waste is disposed of in the environment, it affects the quality of the available water supply which has a negative impact on the ecosystem along with water supply used by farms for irrigation which in turn affects our crops.
-Heavy metal concentrations can become deadly once they pass certain thresholds, which lead to plant poisoning.
+Industrial activities such as the improper disposal of radioactive material, burning coal and fossil fuels, and releasing liquid waste into the environment contribute to the pollution of water, soil, air, and wildlife.

+In regards to water pollution, when waste is disposed of in the environment, it affects the quality of the available water supply which has a negative impact on the ecosystem along with water supply used by farms for irrigation which in turn affects crops.
+Heavy metals have also been shown to pollute soil, deteriorating arable land quality and adversely impacting food safety (such as vegetables or grain).
+This occurs as a result of heavy industry when those heavy metals sink into the ground contaminating the crops that reside among it.

+Heavy metal concentrations resulting from water and/or soil pollution can become deadly once they pass certain thresholds, which lead to plant poisoning.
+Heavy metals can further affect many levels of the ecosystem through bioaccumulation, because humans and many other animals rely on these plant species as sources of food.
+Plants can pick up these metals from the soil and begin the metal transfer to higher levels of the food chain, and eventually reaching humans.

+Regarding air pollution: long-term or short-term exposure of children to industry-based air pollution can cause several adverse effects, such as cardiovascular diseases, respiratory diseases and even death.
+Children are also more susceptible to air pollution detriments than adults.
 Heavy metals such as lead, chromium, cadmium, and arsenic form dust fall particles and are harmful to the human body, with the latter two being carcinogens.
-Soil contamination also occurs as a result of heavy industry when those heavy metals sink into the ground contaminating the crops that reside among it.
-Long-term or short-term exposure of children to industry-based air pollution can cause several adverse effects, such as cardiovascular diseases, respiratory diseases and even death.
-Children are also more susceptible to air pollution detriments than adults.

-Heavy metals have also been shown to pollute soil, deteriorating arable land quality and adversely impacting food safety (such as vegetables or grain).
 As a result of pollution, the toxic chemicals released into the atmosphere also contributes to global warming due to the increase of radiation absorbed.
-Heavy metals can affect many levels of the ecosystem through bioaccumulation.
-Plants can pick up these metals from the soil and begin the metal transfer to higher levels of the food chain, and eventually reaching humans.
-Humans and many other animals rely on these plant species as sources of food.